OriolFilter/Istio_Examples/Istio/06-Authentication/01-namespaces/README.md

   namespace: default
 ```

-Citing the [Authorization Policy documentation from Istio](https://istio.io/latest/docs/reference/config/security/authorization-policy), regarding the evaluation behavior of this rules:
+Citing the [Authorization Policy documentation from Istio](https://istio.io/latest/docs/reference/config/security/authorization-policy), regarding the evaluation behavior of these rules:

     1. If there are any CUSTOM policies that match the request, evaluate and deny the request if the evaluation result is deny.
     2. If there are any DENY policies that match the request, deny the request.